An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Selected numerical experiments

-To illustrate the results of the previous section, we now apply them to attempt to approximately solve the generalized minimum information checkerboard copula problem in~\eqref{eq:GMICC} when: \begin{enumerate} \item $\check R = \check U_d = U_d$, where $U_d$ is probability measure of the uniform distribution on $[0,1]^d$,
+To illustrate the results of the previous section, we applied them to attempt to approximately solve the generalized minimum information checkerboard copula problem in~\eqref{eq:GMICC} when: \begin{enumerate} \item $\check R = \check U_d = U_d$, where $U_d$ is probability measure of the uniform distribution on $[0,1]^d$,

 \item if $\Kc \neq \emptyset$, all the $K \in \Kc$ are of cardinality~2 and all the functions $G_K$ are equal to the function $\rho$ in~\eqref{eq:rho} related to Spearman's rho.

 \end{enumerate} Under the choice made in Point~1, solving~\eqref{eq:GMICC} can be interpreted as applying a maximum entropy principle as already mentioned in the introduction.
 Concerning Point~2, from~\eqref{eq:g:rho} and~\eqref{eq:h:K}, we immediately obtain that, for any $K = \{\ell_1,\ell_2\} \in \Kc$ and $\bm i \in [n]^d$,